-Payments of interest on the Notes made through a paying agent in Belgium will in principle be subject to a 30% withholding tax in Belgium (calculated on the interest received after deduction of any non-Belgian withholding taxes).
-The Belgian withholding tax constitutes the final income tax for Belgian resident individuals.
-This means that they do not have to declare the interest obtained on the Notes in their personal income tax return, provided withholding tax was levied on these interest payments.
-They may nevertheless opt to report interest in respect of the Notes in their personal income tax return.
+Payments of interest on the Notes made through a paying agent in Belgium will in principle be subject to a 30 per cent. withholding tax (calculated on the interest received after deduction of any non-Belgian withholding taxes).
+The Belgian withholding tax constitutes the final tax for Belgian resident individuals.
+This means that if Belgian withholding tax has been levied on the interest, it does not need to be declared in the investor's personal income tax return.

-If no Belgian withholding tax has been levied on the interest, the interest received (after deduction of any non-Belgian withholding tax) must be declared in the personal income tax return.

-Interest income which is declared in the annual personal income tax return will in principle be taxed at a flat rate of 30% (or at the progressive personal tax rate taking into account the taxpayer's other declared income, whichever is lower).
-If the interest payment is declared, and is as such subject to income tax, any withholding tax retained may be credited against the investor's income tax liability and may even be refundable.
+Nevertheless, Belgian resident individuals may elect to declare interest on the Notes in their personal income tax return.
+Also, if the interest is paid abroad without the intervention of a paying agent in Belgium, no Belgian withholding tax will apply and the interest must be declared in the investor's personal income tax return.
+Interest income which is declared in this way will in principle be taxed at a flat rate of 30% (or at the relevant progressive personal income tax rate(s), taking into account the investor's other declared income, if this results in lower taxation) and no local surcharges will be due.
+If the interest is declared, and is as such subject to income tax, any Belgian withholding tax levied may be credited against the investor's income tax liability.